Metapopulation ecology and genetics

 Our aim is to answer fundamental theoretical questions on the genetics, ecology and evolution of populations.
 Our research focuses on understanding

-(ii) Dynamics of genetic diversity and evolutionary consequences e.g. impact of large scale environmental changes on genetic diversity, implications for the reconstruction of populations’ demographic and evolutionary history from genetic data
+(i) Dynamics of genetic diversity: evolutionary and species management consequences and genomic signatures, e.g. impact of large scale environmental changes on genetic diversity, implications for the reconstruction of populations’ demographic and evolutionary history from genomic data

 (iii) Dispersal in heterogeneous environment e.g. dispersal and behaviour, dispersal asymmetries, coexistence of dispersal strategies, evolution of metapopulation structure

 (iv) Persistence in heterogeneous and disturbed environments e.g. disturbance and habitat aggregation, control of invasive species